whisk3y3/EvilPhish/README.md

      sudo certbot certonly --standalone -d <domainname>
      ```

-   - This command generates a self-signed certificate and private key pair that is valid for 365 days.
    - Save the generated `private_key.key` and `ssl_certificate.crt` files in a secure location.

 ### Configuring EvilPhish